MariamH78/Simulink-Viewer/README.md

 - Navigate to the project directory:
 `cd <your directory>`
 or Open the project folder in your preferred IDE (e.g., Eclipse, IntelliJ IDEA).

-- Run the `simple_smulink.java` file as a Java application or through the terminal:
+__Note 1:__ Make sure to configure your VM's `module-path` to allow JavaFX apps.

-`java simple_simulink.java` then you will need to write the `<name of your mdl file>`.
+__Note 2:__ JavaFX is an external library, you will need to include it in your new project's `lib` folder.
-- note: if the mdl file doesn't exist in the same directory with the project you will need to write the entire directory for your mdl file.

 ## Usage
-To use the software, follow these steps:
+To run the software, follow these steps:

 - Launch the software by running the `simple_simulink.java` file as a Java application.
-- Click on the `File` menu and select `Open` to browse for a Simulink MDL file on your computer.
-- Select the MDL `file` you want to load and click `Open`.
+- Once it runs, enter the name of the selected MDL file.
+Make sure to enter the file's path correctly if it's not in the working directory.
-- The software will parse the MDL file and display the Simulink model in a hierarchical structure on the left panel.
+- The software will parse the MDL file and display the Simulink model in a hierarchical structure.
-- You can expand or collapse the model components by clicking on the `+` or `-` icons next to them.

 ## Symbols

-- Here are the sympols Block Class:
+- Here are the symbols from Block Class:

 ![Block's Symbols](images/Block.png)

-- Here are the sympols Line Class:
+- Here are the symbols from LineList Class:

 ![Line's Symbols](images/Line.png)

-- Here are the sympols main Application:
+- Here are the symbols from main Application:

 ![Application's Symbols](images/simple_simulink.png)